Join the waitlist to be the first to know when the doors open!

 This program will help participants identify ways that they may be consciously and unconsciously reinforcing ableism, ageism, homophobia, transphobia, sexism, and other forms of oppression.
 The program provides tools and recommendations for dismantling these systems of oppression and promoting inclusion and equity for all people as well as recommendations for protecting human rights and dignity within LTC systems.

-Learning Objectives: After attending this 15-hour program in full, participants will be able to:
+After attending this 15-hour program in full, participants will be able to:

-• Describe rates of sexual activity among older adults and attitudes about Attitudes about sexual health and aging among older adults, health care professionals, and others
+• Describe rates of sexual activity among older adults and attitudes about Attitudes about sexual health and aging among older adults, health care professionals, and others.

 • Illustrate the experiences, needs, and resilience factors of LGTBQ older adults and LGTBQ adults with dementia.